-I am currently undertaking research at several study sites.
+I am have been lucky to (continue to) undertake research at several amazing study sites.
 My research began at Mulligan's Flat Nature Reserve, near Canberra, Australia, with my collaborator Peter Milburn.
 Our original aims were to establish a long-term monitoring site for evaluating the impacts of an anthropogenic habitat amelioration experiment undertaken by the Australian National University (see here for further details).
 This involved designing a study with paired plots covering addition of fallen timber and kangaroo grazing exclosures.
 However, during the first two years of the study we repeatedly captured birds in mixed-species flocks having maintained social group membership across both years.
-These observations led me to my current project and in the (austral) autumn of 2011 I spent three months colour-marking and observing flocks of thornbills (Acanthiza spp.) to quantitatively describe their flocking associations and describe the importance of mutualistic interactions between buff-rumped (A. reguloides) and both yellow-rumped (A. chrysorrhoa) and striated thornbills (A. lineata).
-This study is sadly now largely on-hold.
+These observations led me to asking questions about mixed-species flocking (the eventual topic of my PhD) and in the (austral) autumn of 2011 I spent three months colour-marking and observing flocks of thornbills (Acanthiza spp.) to quantitatively describe their flocking associations and describe the importance of mutualistic interactions between buff-rumped (A. reguloides) and both yellow-rumped (A. chrysorrhoa) and striated thornbills (A. lineata).
+This study is now being brought back to life to investigate changes over the past 15 years in this system.

 Scarlet robin showing off its colour-bands 12 months after original capture (P. Milburn).